SamehElalfi/Service-App/README.md

 # Documentation

+## Connect to Database
+To connect to database add configurations in `./Config/database.php` file or make environment variables for (DB_DATABASE, DB_USERNAME, DB_PASSWORD).

 ## Creating new models or containers

 If you created any new controllers or models you need to include them first by running this command: `composer dump-autoload`